 What do dental implants cost in the UK?

-The typical price for a single tooth implant in the UK is around £1,850 – £3,600.
+The typical tooth implant cost in the UK is around £1,850 – £3,600.
 However, there are many variables that will determine the cost of your individual treatment.

 Dental implant prices depend on: